roberterdin/thatsapp/README.md

 The back-end is written in plain Java 8.
 The philosophy is that the data is the interface, i.e. the relevant data will be exposed with a RESTful API running on top of the database.
 [MongoDB](https://www.mongodb.org/) and [RESTHeart](http://restheart.org/) are used for the persistence and exposure, respectively.

 ### RESTful API
-RESTHeart is currently installed and started seperately.
-This way it is easier to distribute the application to multiple cluster nodes compared to having an embedded API.
+RESTHeart is embedded as a runtime dependency and spawned at startup.

 ### Example data
 In order to use the example data (e.g. for unit testing) you have to extract the password protected files in the resources directory.